bitandbytes/GaitProject/README.md

 # GaitProject
-Application for Unity Gait Analysis project
+Application for Gait Analysis project using Unity